News

 Biography

-Carmenlita joined VCR is 2022 as a Family Support Partner (FSP) for the System of Care (SOC).
+Carmenlita joined VCR is 2022 as a Family Support Partner (FSP) for the System of Care (SOC) and became the Lead Family Support Partner at the end of 2024.
 She is passionate about empowering others and giving back to her community, helping families and children navigate their everyday life.
 She brings her own lived experience, work experience, and educational experience to her role as an FSP where she compassionately walks alongside families, providing peer support as they connect to and navigate mental health services.

 Outside of VCR Carmenlita enjoys mentoring and tutoring children, being a mother and a nana.
 She also enjoys decorating, cooking, and traveling with family and friends.